 What Is Considered Abandonment By A Tenant?

-Anytime a tenant leaves the property permanently, without notice, and before the tenancy period is up can be considered abandonment.
-If you are not sure your tenant has abandoned the property, you will need to do some research.
+Anytime a tenant leaves the property permanently, without notice, and before the tenancy period is up, it can be considered abandonment.
+If you are unsure your tenant has abandoned the property, you must do some research.

 Most states also have an official channel through which you can have a property abandoned.
-Once it is legally abandoned, you can continue to try to rent the property.
+Once the property is considered legally abandoned, you can continue to try to rent it.

 What To Do If A Tenant Disappears?

-If a tenant disappears from your property without warning, notice, or any trace, you should first contact your local law enforcement.
-While it is easy to assume the tenant skipped town to avoid rent, there could be something else going on.
+If a tenant disappears from your property without warning, notice, or trace, you should contact local law enforcement first.
+While it is easy to assume the tenant skipped town to avoid rent, something else could be happening.

 Handling Unpaid Rent And Missing Tenants

-Figuring out how to get unpaid rent from a tenant is not an easy situation.
-No landlord wants to be in this situation, but every landlord finds themselves dealing with this issue at one point or another.
-It’s okay to not be sure how to proceed.
+Figuring out how to get unpaid rent from a tenant is challenging.
+No landlord wants to be in this situation, but every landlord deals with this issue at one point or another.
+It’s okay not to be sure how to proceed.

 Remember to do the following to ensure your stability:

-• Use a writ of execution to pursue collection of missing rent
+- Use a writ of execution to pursue the collection of missing rent

-Collecting missing rent will not always be worth the time and effort that doing so requires.
+Collecting missing rent will not always be worth the time and effort required.
 In some cases, however, you will want to pursue this collection.
-For example, a tenant who owes three months of rent or a tenant who breaks the lease in a hard-to-rent area just one month into tenancy may be worth pursuing.
+For example, a tenant who owes three months of rent or breaks the lease in a hard-to-rent area just one month into tenancy may be worth pursuing.

-Make your best judgment to decide what to do in this tough situation!
+Make your best judgment to decide what to do in this challenging situation!